readyready15728/misc/enlightenment-on-lubuntu.md

 translucent terminal windows and push notifications.
 But I had an issue right away!
 When I went and opened GNOME Terminal I noticed immediately that the rendering of the font in the toolbar and tabs just didn't *look* right, too thin.
-I went searching for font issues with GTK and eventually found a solution that works, which was putting the following in a file called `$HOME/.Xresources`:
+I went searching for font issues with Gtk and eventually found a solution that works, which was putting the following in a file called `$HOME/.Xresources`: